rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **:wrench:Preferred Method - Step by step follows:**
 - [ ] If the build plate is not at least halfway up, raise it by selecting the 'Tool' Button, 'Manual' Button, '10mm' Button, then Up Bottom.
 Each time you press this, it will raise only 10mm, so you may have to press this multiple times.
 - [ ] Remove the build plate by turning the top black rotary knob (on the Z-axis) in a counter-clockwise direction, enabling the build plate to be slid towards you.
 Do not remove the rotary knob; only rotate it enough to slide the plate off.
-- [ ] Optional but recommended: Test the UV light source by selecting the 'Tool' button, 'Exposure'  button, adjust for a few seconds, and select the 'Next' button to begin.
+- [ ] Optional but recommended: Test the UV light source by selecting the 'Tool' button, 'Exposure' button, adjust for a few seconds and select the 'Next' button to begin.
 You should see a complete rectangular image on the top LCD; the front touchscreen should display the same.
 - [ ] Ensure the build plate surface is clean and free of any resin or gunk; gently scrape if needed.
 Clean the build plate surface with alcohol and lint-free cloth.
 - [ ] Loosen the two bright hex-head bolts on the build plate head using the large hex wrench - one is on the front, the other on the side.
 Do not unscrew completely, just enough to allow the build plate to rotate freely as well as up and down.
 - [ ] Remove the resin vat and place it on its side, in an area where you won't knock it.
 Check the top LCD free and clean.
 If dust or residue is present, remove using a clean microfiber cloth - apply alcohol if needed. !Only use microfiber cloth!